forestTiger80/Calculator-JS-HTML-CSS/README.md

 # Calculator-JS-HTML-CSS

-Here you'll see a very simple calculator created with javaScript, HTML and CSS.
-You can use it to inspire you and to get an idea about how you can build your first web applicaction.
-Do you know what web application means?
-Please read the description bellow.
+Here, you'll find a very simple calculator created with JavaScript, HTML, and CSS.
+You can use it to get an idea of how to build your first web application.
+Do you know what a web application means?
+Please read the description below.

-DEFINISJON:

-En web application (webapp) er et applikasjonsprogram som lagres på en ekstern server og leveres over Internett gjennom et nettlesergrensesnitt.
-Netttjenester er nettapper per definisjon, og mange, men ikke alle, nettsteder inneholder nettapper.
-Webapplikasjoner kan utformes for en lang rekke bruksområder og kan brukes av alle; fra en organisasjon til en person av mange årsaker.
-Vanlige nettapplikasjoner kan inkludere webmail, nettkalkulatorer eller e-handelsbutikker.
-Noen nettapper kan bare nås av en bestemt nettleser, men de fleste er tilgjengelige uansett nettleser.

-Hvordan webapplikasjoner fungerer

-Nettapplikasjoner trenger ikke å lastes ned siden de er tilgjengelig via et nettverk.
-Brukere kan få tilgang til en nettapplikasjon via en nettleser som Google Chrome, Mozilla Firefox eller Safari.
-For at en nettapp skal fungere, trenger den en webserver, applikasjonsserver og en database.
-Webservere administrerer forespørslene som kommer fra en klient, mens applikasjonsserveren fullfører den forespurte oppgaven.
-En database kan brukes til å lagre all nødvendig informasjon.
-Nettapplikasjoner har vanligvis korte utviklingssykluser og kan lages med små utviklingsteam.
-De fleste nettapper er skrevet i JavaScript, HTML5 eller Cascading Style Sheets (CSS).
-Programmering på klientsiden bruker vanligvis disse språkene, som bidrar til å bygge en applikasjonsfrontend.
-Programmering på serversiden gjøres for å lage skriptene en nettapp vil bruke.
-Språk som Python, Java og Ruby brukes ofte i programmering på serversiden.
+DEFINITION:

+A web application (web app) is an application program stored on an external server and delivered over the Internet through a web browser interface.
+By definition, web services are web apps, and many, but not all, websites include web apps.
+Web applications can be designed for a wide range of purposes and can be used by anyone, from an organization to an individual, for various reasons.
+Common web applications may include webmail, online calculators, or e-commerce stores.
+Some web apps may only be accessible via a specific web browser, but most are available on any browser.

+How web applications work:

+Web applications don't need to be downloaded since they are accessible via a network.
+Users can access a web application through a web browser like Google Chrome, Mozilla Firefox, or Safari.
+For a web app to function, it requires a web server, an application server, and a database.
+Web servers handle requests coming from a client, while the application server executes the requested tasks.
+A database can be used to store all the necessary information.
+Web applications typically have short development cycles and can be created with small development teams.
+Most web apps are written in JavaScript, HTML5, or Cascading Style Sheets (CSS).
+Client-side programming usually employs these languages to build an application's frontend.
+Server-side programming is done to create the scripts that a web app will use.
+Languages like Python, Java, and Ruby are often used in server-side programming.

 https://youtu.be/qt6gSW-uYKI